theory/pgenv/README.md

 The `config` command accepts the following subcommands:

 - `show` prints the current or specified version configuration
-- `init` produces a blank configuration file, with standard settings
+- `init` produces a configuration file from scratch, with default settings
 - `write` store the specified version configuration
 - `edit` opens the current or specified version configuration in an editor (Using $EDITOR, e.g: export EDITOR=/usr/bin/vim)
 - `delete` removes the specified configuration
-- `nuke` similar to `delete`, that removes also the default configuration if none is specified

 Each sub-command accepts a PostgreSQL version number (e.g., `10.5`) or a special keyword: